Said Al Zebda: Career

-After graduating from the University College of Applied Sciences in Gaza, Said Al-Zebda was appointed as head of the developmental programs, then head of the Yukas Technology Incubator, and then assistant to the college president for developmental affairs, before the college's board of trustees announced his appointment as the new president of the University College of Applied Sciences, succeeding Rifat Naim Rustam.
+Professor Al Zebda was first appointed as Head of the Developmental Programs at UCAS, then Head of the Yukas Technology Incubator,.
+Professor Al Zebda was then promoted to Assistant to the College President for Developmental Affairs, before the college's Board of Trustees announced his appointment as the new President of the University College of Applied Sciences, succeeding Professor Rifat Naim Rustam.

 Death

 On December 31, 2023, Israeli forces launched an aerial attack on the Zeitoun neighborhood in Gaza City, bombing a number of buildings and homes, including the home of Said Al Zebda, who was killed along with his wife and children as a result of the Israeli aerial bombardment.

-Said Al Zebda was not the only Palestinian academic killed by Israeli forces during the Israeli invasion of the Gaza Strip following Operation Al-Aqsa Flood.
-Sufian Tayeh, president of the Islamic University of Gaza, was killed along with his entire family in bombing committed by the Israeli army in the Faluja area in the northern Gaza Strip town of Jabaliya.
+Said Al Zebda was not the only Palestinian academic killed by Israeli forces during the Israeli invasion of the Gaza Strip following October 7 attacks.
+Sufian Tayeh, president of the Islamic University of Gaza, was killed along with his family in bombing by the Israeli army in the Faluja area in the northern Gaza Strip town of Jabaliya.